 CRiO = Collaborative for Research in Origins

-What do we seek to understand?
+What do we want to understand?

-The late Stanley Miller used to say that “the origin of life is the origin of Darwinian evolution”.
+The late Stanley Miller - the father of prebiotic chemistry - used to say that “the origin of life is the origin of Darwinian evolution”.
 In the spirit of that statement, we view a plausible corollary as: “the origin of evolution is the origin of information.”
-The Earth’s crust provides the ultmate template for biological evolution.
-To understand how life emerged and diversified, we need to know the nature of the Earth’s mantle and crust, its transformation, and how it interacts with the hydrosphere and atmosphere.
-To understand this evolution, we need to understand the planet.
-To understandthe planet, we need to study rocks.
+The Earth’s crust provides the ultimate template for biological evolution and therefore it makes sense to know more about the substrate for life on our world if we are to consider life anywhere else in the cosmos.